-Figure 7.
-Schematic of Call Hijacking Attack
+Figure 8: Schematic of RTP Attack

-4.2.4 RTP Attack.
 All the attacks mentioned earlier are signaling based attacks.
 The RTP attack on the contrary is based on the vulnerabilities in media transport.
 In this attack, the attacker sends RTP packets whose contents are garbage (both the header and the payload are filled with random bytes) to one of the persons in a dialog.
-In this example, as shown in Figure 8, the attacker sends garbage bytes to A. Since these garbage packets will corrupt the jitter buffer in the IP Phone client, depending on different implementations, this attack could result in intermittent voice conversation or in crashing the client.
+In this example, the attacker sends garbage bytes to A.

+Since these garbage packets will corrupt the jitter buffer in the IP Phone client, depending on different implementations, this attack could result in intermittent voice conversation or in crashing the client.
 For example, in our experiment, X-Lite will crash after this attack while the effect on Microsoft Messenger is intermittent voice conversation.
 This attack also leads to degradation in QoS (jitter) and in the voice quality.

 The rule we use for detecting this attack is that the sequence number in succeeding RTP packets should increase regularly.
 Specifically, if we see two consecutive packets whose sequence numbers have a difference greater than 100, the IDS will signal an alarm.
-The number 100 is empirically observed to be the bound for normal traffic.